POSTCARD ART: Seventh Posting

 Art, Coffee Table, Comics, printmaking May 27, 2020

-Continuing my Blogging with yet another post profiling the design and production of my art postcards that I have been doing for quite some time now…see links to the previous six POSTCARD posts below.
-On this occasion I am looking at assorted batches I have made in the past going right back to the beginning of design and production of them in 2006 and subsequent batches from the following few years.
+Continuing my posts profiling the design and creation of art postcards that I have been making and printing.
+On this occasion I am looking at assorted batches that I have made in the past…going right back to the earliest designs in 2006 and some subsequent batches from the following few years.

-Title: Pink, Purple and Black-©2006 Dr. Michael Hill.
-A lot of rubber stamping going on here like dancing to a visual cacophony of pounding(I do stamp to music sometimes)…the repetitive stamping in places results in the layers of ink gradually fading and even running out.
+Title: Pink, Purple and Black-©2006 Dr. Michael Hill a.k.a.
+Doctor Comics.
+Some rapid rubber stamping here…like dancing to a visual cacophony of pounding…I try to stamp in time to music…the repetitive stamping without stopping for re-inking results in the layers of ink gradually fading as the ink runs out.

-Title: Abstract No.14-©2007 Dr. Michael Hill.
-Another instance of percussive printing and the parallel linear overlaying to a Japanese language character.
+Title: Abstract No.14-©2007 Dr. Michael Hill a.k.a.
+Doctor Comics.
+Another instance of percussive stamping and printing and the overlaying of a Japanese language character.

-Title: The Jewel Box-©2007 Dr. Michael Hill.
-This set is gentler and more composed and offset with a rectangular tracing of coloured carbon pink pencil.
+Title: The Jewel Box-©2007 Dr. Michael Hill a.k.a.
+Doctor Comics.
+This set is gentler, more composed and offset with a rectangular tracing of coloured carbon pink pencil.

-Mountainous blue view landscape-©2012 Dr. Michael Hill.
-And now a couple of cards in the vertical format, above and below, steep and blue.
+Mountainous blue view landscape-©2012 Dr. Michael Hill a.k.a.
+Doctor Comics.
+Plus a couple of cards in the vertical format, above and below, steep, blue and textured.

-Mountainous blue view landscape-©2012 Dr. Michael Hill.
-Same, but a bit different…from the variations on a theme box.
+Mountainous blue view landscape-©2012 Dr. Michael Hill a.k.a.
+Doctor Comics.
+Same, but different…from the variations on a theme box.

-And heading towards the finish of this little set, Abstract Pink on Blue-©2010 Dr. Michael Hill…another from the crumbling shapes domain.
+And heading towards the completion of this little set, Abstract Pink on Blue-©2010 Dr. Michael Hill a.k.a.
+Doctor Comics…another from the scattered, broken shapes domain.

-To conclude this post, we move from the abstract to the figurative, Black Bird Landing-©2011 Dr. Michael Hill.
+To conclude this post, I am moving from the abstract to the figurative with my postcard Black Bird Landing-©2011 Dr. Michael Hill a.k.a.
+Doctor Comics.

 by